AVI8R13/bot/README.md

-# Introduction

-I made this bot to develop and demonstrate my programming skills.
-It is by no means perfect, and there is definately room for improvement.

 ## Getting Started

 To use this bot, you'll need to create a bot application on the Discord Developer Portal and obtain a bot token.
 Here's how to set it up: